AA Alcoholics Anonymous of the Lehigh Valley

 ICF Intermediate Care Facility

-ICF/MR Intermediate Care Facility for MR - some small homes serve 4 to 8 people, larger facilities serve more individuals
+ICF/ID Intermediate Care Facility for individuals with an Intellectual Disability - some small homes serve 4 to 8 people, larger facilities serve more individuals

 ICI Institute for Community Inclusion - Information on transition planning and preparing for adulthood such as; From Stress to Success: Making Social Security Work for Your Young Asult; Transition Planning for Adolescents wtih Special Health Care Needs and Disabilities - Information for Parents and Teens, etc